-Enterprise Angels Members typically invest a minimum of $10-$25k per deal though investors may sometimes invest much higher amounts.
+Enterprise Angels (EA) Members typically invest a minimum of $10-$25k per deal though investors may sometimes invest much higher amounts.

 Diversification is important and many Angel investors build a portfolio of 10 or more investments.
 We have raised and manage two Angel Funds (EA Fund 1 & EA Fund 2) which helps provide that vital diversification to our members and other Angel investors.

 Angel investments can be high risk since the entire investment could be lost if an early stage company fails.
 A key way Angel investors mitigate risk is to invest with other Angel investors.
 Actively assessing investment opportunities together (completing due diligence) and guiding investee companies post investment can substantially reduce risk.